Peritoneal Mesothelioma

 What Is Peritoneal Mesothelioma?

-Peritoneal MesotheliomaPeritoneal mesothelioma is the second most common type of mesothelioma.
+Peritoneal MesotheliomaPeritoneal mesothelioma is the second-most common type of mesothelioma.
 It affects the peritoneum, the thin lining of the abdomen.

 Speak With a Mesothelioma Nurse